 More Easy Pasta Recipes

-If you’ve been following along for a while you know how much I love pasta.
-Browse my entire pasta recipes collection or here are a few of my favorite easy pasta recipes you might like, too.Print
+If you’ve been following along for a while, you know how much I love pasta.
+Browse all of my pasta recipes, or here are a few of my favorites you might like to try:

 A quick and easy pasta dish with pancetta and peas.
 In the time it takes to boil the pasta you can make the sauce.
 This recipe makes four generous servings, but you can easily stretch it to serve six if you add a salad and bread on the side.